TanishqCh07/Parkinsons-disease-prediction/README.md

 ## Overview
 This project leverages machine learning algorithms to predict the likelihood of Parkinson's disease based on various biomedical voice measurements.
-Additionally, it incorporates Generative AI and Prompt Engineering concepts for enhanced understanding and integration into real-world applications.

 ## Objectives
 - To build a machine learning model for predicting Parkinson's disease.